About The Initiative

 Email - email@example.com

-Kate is the Assistant Director of the Iribe Initative for Inclusion and Diversity and the Maryland Center for Women in Computing.
+Kate is the Assistant Director of the Iribe Initiative for Inclusion and Diversity and the Maryland Center for Women in Computing.
 She joined UMD in 2016.
 Previously, she worked at UMBC in the Career Center.
 Kate received her M.S. in Higher Education Administration from Florida State University and her B.A. in Communication from the University of Tennessee.
-Kate oversees the corporate and community partnernships, NCWIT Aspirations in Computing Maryland Affiiiate, Tech + Research, professional conference travel, and strategic planning efforts around inclusion and diversity in computing.
+Kate oversees the corporate and community partnernships, NCWIT Aspirations in Computing Maryland Affiiiate, Tech + Research, and strategic planning efforts around inclusion and diversity in computing.